 Everyone remembers “Groundhog Day,” the hilarious and surprisingly deep 1993 movie that made Bill Murray famous.
 What you didn’t know is that as cute as they may seem, groundhogs don’t make great pets.

-The simple reason is that they have upper and lower incisors that grow a sixteenth of an inch each week.
-Their main hobby is, therefore, to gnaw at everything in their path.
-Also, if you keep your groundhog in a cage, it may eventually manage to escape.
-Finally, it is complicated to raise baby groundhogs because they need particular care: a breeder with little experience risks killing them.
+One simple reason is that they have upper and lower incisors that grow a 1/16 of an inch each week.
+Their main hobby is to gnaw at everything in their path.
+If you keep your groundhog in a cage, it may eventually manage to escape.
+Also, it is complicated to raise baby groundhogs because they need particular care; a breeder with little experience risks killing them.

-Still not convinced?
-Read on to find out all the reasons why groundhogs shouldn’t be on the list of pets you want to have in your home.
+Do you still need to be convinced?
+Read on to learn all the reasons that a groundhog shouldn’t be on the list of pets that you want to have in your home.